 Boxers are some of the most cheerful and playful dogs you can find.
 They’re some of the best family dog breeds because they’re affectionate, loyal yet active.
 But because they tend to have goofy personalities, owners may question the Boxer’s intelligence.

-There’s nothing wrong with being average intelligent.
-Though Boxers ranked fairly low on the smartest dogs list, there are a number of reasons why they’re actually smart dogs.
-Let’s further examine the Boxer’s intelligence and see what actually makes them smart dogs.
+There’s nothing wrong with being “average” intelligent.
+Though Boxers ranked fairly low on the smartest dog breeds list, there are a number of reasons why they’re actually smart dogs.
+Let’s examine the true IQ of Boxers and see what actually makes them smart dogs.